College of Saint Benedict and Saint John's University: Sustainability

-As a result of their strong Benedictine tradition and belief in stewardship, CSB-SJU place a high value on sustainability.
-CSB/SJU was listed in "The Princeton Review's Guide to 361 Green Colleges: 2016 Edition" as an institution that "demonstrates notable commitments to sustainability in their academic offerings, campus infrastructure, activities and career preparation."
+CSB and SJU were listed in "The Princeton Review's Guide to 361 Green Colleges: 2016 Edition" as an institution that "demonstrates notable commitments to sustainability in their academic offerings, campus infrastructure, activities and career preparation."
 The campuses each have their own sustainability office to foster a strong culture of sustainability among the students and the broader community.
 The institutions signed the American College and University Presidents' Climate Commitment (ACUPCC) in 2007, which formalized their goal of achieving carbon neutrality by 2035.
 Dramatic steps have been taken by CSB/SJU to reduce greenhouse gas emissions.
 In the most recent report, Saint John's reported a 56 per cent reduction in emissions since 2008 levels.
 Both institutions also complete STARS reports on sustainability and are signatories of the Catholic Climate Covenant.
-CSB/SJU seeks to educate and engage the campus community through hosting events, speakers, energy challenges, and other activities.

 Saint John's Abbey Energy Farm.
 The Saint John's Abbey is well known for having one of the largest solar fields in the state.
 The original 3.9-acre facility was built in 2009, and its tracking panels provide the university with about 4% of its annual energy needs and up to 20% of its real-time needs in peak conditions.
 In 2014, the Solar Farm was expanded to include 616 additional fixed panels.
 These new panels will allow the Solar Farm to produce more than 600 kilowatts of electricity—enough energy to power up to 30% of the SJU campus in peak conditions, and 6% of its energy annually.
 This project creates a research opportunity for students and others to compare the performance differences between the two types of panels.

 Fine arts

-Fine Arts Programming is a department of CSB-SJU that presents professional performances and art exhibitions from a range of national and international artists, and also supports and enhances the academic mission of CSB-SJU through its programming, resources, and personnel.
+Fine Arts Programming is a department of CSB and SJU that presents professional performances and art exhibitions from a range of national and international artists, and also supports and enhances the academic mission of CSB-SJU through its programming, resources, and personnel.
 Events take place in either the Benedicta Arts Center, a performing and visual arts center located on the CSB campus, or the Stephen B. Humphrey Theater or Alice R. Rogers Gallery and Target Gallery in the Art Center at SJU.

 The Benedicta Arts Center is home to Escher Auditorium, Gorecki Family Theater, Colman Black Box Theater, Darnall Amphitheater, Helgeson Dance Studio, Gorecki Gallery & Gallery Lounge, the BAC Box Office, and classroom and rehearsal spaces, faculty and staff offices, and other music, theater, and art-related spaces.